United Kingdom country brief

 Australia is seen by the UK as a key trading partner post-Brexit and the High Commission is capitalising on this.

-Australia's principal merchandise exports to the UK are gold, alcoholic beverages (mainly wine), lead, and pearls and gems.
-The main merchandise imports from the UK are passenger motor vehicles, medicaments and alcoholic beverages.
+Australia's principal merchandise exports to the UK are lead, alcohol and, measuring and analysing instruments.
+The main merchandise imports from the UK are passenger vehicles, medicaments and alcohol.

-Austrade's UK Office aims to attract foreign direct investment into Australia, and promotes the Australian education sector.
+Austrade's UK Office aims to attract foreign direct investment into Australia.
 Austrade can provide access to a range of specialists to assist with market entry and expansion.